rahul0705/rahul0705.github.io/src/content/blog/2013-05-01-algorithm-detection-in-assembly.md

 The second generic approach, which I was in charge of developing, was based on work by [Thomas Dullien](http://static.googleusercontent.com/external_content/untrusted_dlcp/www.zynamics.com/en/us/downloads/bindiffsstic05-1.pdf) and is called Small Primes Product.
 The basic idea is for each operation to have a unique small prime associated with it starting at 3.
 For each function you take the product of all the operations.
 This would give a unique values to each function and the prime factorization for that function will also be unique.

-The two generic approaches require that the user “learn” some functions before it can detect them.
+The two generic approaches require that the user "learn" some functions before it can detect them.
 We implemented all of these techniques to aid a user in quickly identifying what a binary is trying to do.
-[Here](https://github.com/rahul0705/assemblyAlgorithmDetection/raw/master/TheGrandFinale.pdf) is a PDF that talks about each of the techniques with more depth.
-The source code and sample binaries used for testing can be found on the github [here](https://github.com/rahul0705/assemblyAlgorithmDetection).
+The [algorithm detection project report](https://github.com/rahul0705/assemblyAlgorithmDetection/raw/master/TheGrandFinale.pdf) explains each technique in more depth.
+The [source code and sample binaries](https://github.com/rahul0705/assemblyAlgorithmDetection) are available on GitHub.

 This project had guidance from the National Security Agency and Professor Spafford from Purdue University.